 So if you’re using a Light Commercial Four Post Lift, you won’t be able to remove the wheels to access the wheel arch area for repairs or maintenance.

 When it comes to Mobile Column Lifts, these lift use forks to lift vehicles via the wheels – whether you’re using a small wheel adaptor or not.
-But you can use support stands to cradle the wheel axle, enabling the mobile column lift on same wheel to be removed.
+But you can use axle stands to cradle the wheel axle, enabling the mobile column lift on same wheel to be removed.

 3. How much weight do you need to lift?